Lime for pH, Odour & Waste Treatment

 Why pH Control Matters

 pH levels directly affect chemical reactions, biological activity, and overall system stability.
-When pH is too high or too low, it can damage infrastructure, reduce treatment efficiency, and negatively impact the environment.
+When pH is too high or too low, it can damage infrastructure, reduce treatment efficiency, and negatively affect the environment.

 Key benefits of pH correction include: